-We aim to hold a number of social activities, talks and demonstrations throughout the year.
-Events are organised by the Social Secretary with input and support from other Committee members and plot holders.
-These are advertised to members by email, Facebook, Grass Cuttings and on the website.
+We aim to hold a number of social activities, talks and demonstrations relevant to gardening throughout the year.
+Events are organised by the Social Secretary with input and support from other committee members and plot holders.
+These are advertised in the newsletter and on the website.